-• Tools
+Tools

-For tools, the general structure of the URL structure is for example:
+The general structure of the URL structure for Tools is, for example:

-[GET/POST] /api/tool/(str:tool\name)/
+[GET|POST] /api/tool/(str:tool_name)/

 1.2.2.
 Format

 The system API supports the following format HTTP headers when handling and responding to requests.

 Field Name Description Value Content- Type The format type of the body of the request (used with POST and PUT requests) application/json Content- Type The format type of the body of the request (used with PATCH requests) application/json- patch+json Accept Content-Types that are acceptable in response application/json